emberbites/emberbites/_posts/2014-04-30-adding-ember-to-a-rails-app.markdown

   @resource 'post', path: '/posts/:post_id'
 ```

-The `resource` function defines a new route for our Ember app.
+The `resource` function defines not one, but a couple of new routes for our Ember app.
+It generates `PostRoute`, as well as `PostIndexRoute`.
+We'll see the difference between these two routes at a later stage in these guides.

 We're using `:post_id` (instead of `:id`) here as Ember will infer from that that we want to load from the `Post` model in our app.

 When we refresh our app again, we will now be able to click on a post's link and go to that post's page.
 That doesn't currently display anything and the console again will tell us why: